LucasMABF/dotfiles/README.md

 ---
 ## instalation

-To use configurations from this repository you can copy the files to their intended location.
+To use the configurations from this repository, you can copy the files to their intended locations.
-Alternatively, you can use stow to link each config to its intended path, which is the prefered approach.
+Alternatively, you can use `stow` to symlink each config to its proper path, which is the preferred approach.
-You should also choose a theme using the instructions below, otherwise some programms might not work as expected.
+You should also choose a desktop theme following the instructions above, as some programs might not work as expected without it.

-## example
+### example

 First be sure to have GNU stow installed.